-Administrators can create a backup of any volume by navigating to the “Volumes” page from their Dashboard and clicking on the “Backups” tab.
+Administrators can create a backup of Personal Drives and Enterprise Profile volumes by navigating to the “Volumes” page from their Dashboard and clicking on the “Backups” tab.
 From there, click “Create Backup.”

 A new menu will appear prompting you to select the volume and designate a name for your backup.

 Click “Create” when you’re ready.
 A progress indicator will appear above the “Backups” section.

 Alternatively, administrators can create a backup of a volume by navigating back to the “Volumes” tab, clicking on the ellipsis next to the desired volume, and selecting “Backup.”